 - 1 tsp dry active yeast

 - 460 g | 1 pound diced pork shoulder steaks

 - 1 tbsp lemon juice or wine vinegar

 - 2 large vine tomatoes sliced thinly

-- a little smoked sweet paprika to dust
+- 1 tsp smoked sweet paprika to dust

-- Heat a large frying or griddle pan and wipe with olive oil.
-Fry the skewers over high heat, turning frequently so that they cook evenly.
-Season with salt and pepper.
+Heat a large frying or griddle pan and wipe with olive oil.
+Grill the skewers over high heat, turning frequently so that they cook evenly.
+Taste and season with additional salt (if needed) and pepper.

 Mix the sliced onion with the chopped parsley and have all your souvlaki fillings ready.

 Briefly pan fry the pittas to warm them up (or brush with a little olive oil and briefly grill on the barbecue) then add a little onion, tzatziki and tomatoes.

 Add the meat (off the skewers) and season with a little smoked paprika.
 Wrap the pitta around the fillings, using a little greaseproof paper to hold everything together if you like.
 Eat immediately!